-A Ground Magnetics survey is ongoing, using the same grid as the IP survey.
-A total of approximately 118 line kilometres were completed during the December quarter.
+No ground magnetics survey was carried out during the March 2014 quarter.
 Approximately 94 line kilometres remains to be completed, and is expected to be completed at the same time as the IP survey, with interpretation being carried out concurrent with the IP interpretation.